 How to learn a new language is an essential factor to consider when you’ve got plans to get a second citizenship in the EU.

-If you already speak English and don’t want to learn another language, but still want to get EU citizenship, then Ireland or Cyprus are your best options.
+If you already speak English and don’t want to learn another language, but still want to get EU citizenship, then going for Irish citizenship, or citizenship of Malta or Cyprus, would be your best options.

 European language levels explained

 First, let’s take a look at what those levels actually mean.
 The CEFR starts from A1 (breakthrough) and goes all the way up to C2 (mastery).
 Here’s a useful diagram breaking down the exact skills needed for each level.

 As you can see, A2 level comes just after absolute beginner (A1).
 To reach it, you’ll need to do the following: